 Plug-in Hybrid Electric Vehicles (PHEV)

-A further stage of the hybrid EV technology is plug-in hybrid-electric vehicles (PHEVs), or "gasoline-optional hybrid-electric vehicles" with a much larger battery than the hybrids described above and drawing most of their power, at least for short trips, from the electricity grid via the batteries rather than from liquid fuels.
-(Incidentally these can also supply power back to the grid when they are plugged in.)
-However, in contrast to the hybrid where the battery is mostly kept topped up, PHEVs (and full electric vehicles) need to be capable of repeated deep discharge.
+A further stage of the hybrid EV technology is plug-in hybrid-electric vehicles (PHEVs) or "gasoline-optional hybrid-electric vehicles" with a much larger battery than the hybrids described above and drawing most of their power, at least for short trips, from the electricity grid via the batteries rather than from liquid fuels.
+(Incidentally, in some systems these may also supply power back to the grid when they are plugged in.)
+However, in contrast to the hybrid where the small battery is mostly kept topped up, PHEVs (and full electric vehicles) need to be capable of repeated deep discharge.

 With PHEVs a lot of driving, particularly short trips, can be in battery-only mode, hence zero on-road emissions.
 They can reduce overall petrol/gasoline consumption by something like 30 to 50 percent, but will consume most of the difference as electrical power – predominantly from the grid.
 Power consumption is variously quoted at around 0.16 kWh per kilometre but requiring 50% more capacity than power used (IEA 2008), to 0.3 kWh/km per tonne mass.

 A PHEV with 16 kWh battery giving 30 km range cuts fuel consumption greatly, given that many cars do not travel much more than this daily, though the nickel metal hydride battery pack can weigh four or five times as much as the Prius's normal one.
 Several dozen Mk2 & 3 Prius cars in the USA have been modified to be PHEVs.
 The electrical efficiency (mains power to wheels) in PHEV is about 75-80%, or 25-30% overall from primary heat.